mythmakerseven/unitedfruitcompany/README.md

 This frontend is developed by Camden Mecklem using Next.js and the Wordpress API.

-## To-do
+## Notes to self

-* used styled components instead of Next.js's crappy style system
+* use styled components instead of Next.js's crappy style system